juliojg/minimalist-spreadsheet/README.md

 ### reduxjs/toolkit

 ### mathjs
-Library that provides a safe evaluator for senteces.
+Library that provides a safe evaluator for sentences.